duduclx/toriphone-ui/README.md

 Keep in mind, the project is just starting, and is not my priority right now.

+It's actually look like Wazo-ui, but it's not the plan.

+We have to rethink the whole interface.

 ## run

 ```npm run dev```